egberts/egberts.github.io-src/content/articles/vim-syntax-generator.md

 BASIC LR PARSER
 ---------------
-Since `bison` is a parser, the reader is expected to be familiarized with basic LR parser concept in general, particularily [shift-and-reduce](https://en.wikipedia.org/wiki/Shift-reduce_parser) method.
+Since `bison` is a parser, the reader is expected to be familiarized with basic LR parser concept in general, particularly [shift-and-reduce](https://en.wikipedia.org/wiki/Shift-reduce_parser) method.
 The shift-reduce parser's efficiency is from doing no backups or backtracking.